adonisjs/v6-docs/content/docs/auth/session_guard.md

 <dd>

 Reference to the user provider to lookup users.
+[Learn more about the Lucid provider](./lucid_user_provider.md).

 </dd>